ucsf-it-webservices/metatag/README.md

 * Click "Save changes" at the bottom of the Fields admin page.
 * Reindex the content with the new settings.

+### Deprecated

+Note that this specific Search API integration has been deprecated in release 8.x-1.23 and a replacement will be added separately to a future release.

 ## Alternative option to simplify the content administration experience